1861 January 18th

 January 18 1861 Friday

 USA.
-Joseph Holt resigned his post as US Postmaster General after being appointed as US Secretary of War.
-Holt took up the new office as US Secretary of War, after deputising in that role for John Buchanan Floyd since 30 December 1860.
-He later became Judge Advocate General of the US Army.
+Joseph Holt resigned his post as US Postmaster General after being re-appointed as US Secretary of War.
+Holt took up the new office as US Secretary of War after deputising in that role instead of John Buchanan Floyd since 30 December 1860.
+Floyd had declared his sympathies for the seceded states.
+Holt later became a Brigadier-General and Judge Advocate General of the US Army.

 Alabama.
 Confederate sympathisers seized the US lighthouse tender Alert at Mobile.

 Florida.
-The state of Florida appointed delegates to Southern Congress at Montgomery, Alabama.
+The state of Florida appointed delegates to the Southern Congress at Montgomery, Alabama.

 Florida.
 A third demand for the surrender of Fort Pickens was refused by the US garrison.